Back to Rendering Lectures

 L=d2Φ/(dAdωcosθ)L = d²Φ / (dA · dω · cosθ)

 If equations render correctly, KaTeX/MathJax is configured.
+Hover over any equation reference above to see a preview!

 Code block test